The logos of the Amsterdam Metro and its operating company, the GVB, often point to the nearest Metro stop.

 Construction of metro line M52 (also Noord/Zuidlijn) started in 2002.
 It was completed in 2018.

-→ Map: Metro lines in Amsterdam / route network map (250kByte)
+Map: Metro lines in Amsterdam / Network map (250kByte)

 Compared to other European metropolises such as London or Paris, the metro in Amsterdam is still very young.